code-mattclaffey/performance-kit/hidden-images/readme.md

 # Hidden Images

+## Introduction
+Some website have functionality where they can hide components on a website using the CMS.
+Maybe the image is set to `display: none;` at a certain breakpoint in the code.
+Something we as developers tend to forget that the image is still loading in our browser making it very slow for the breakpoint used to hide the image.
+There are many factors to why this can happen such as time contraints, just doing a quick fix/change or lack of understanding of what will happen if its done that way.

+Even though these images are hidden visually, they are still being requested & downloaded by the browser.
+I call this wasteful page weight.

+## Senario: Navigation Images

-In some senarios, you may need to hide an image for a certain breakpoint so you may get something like this:
+In some senarios, we may need to hide an image for a certain breakpoint.
+Sometimes we might get something like this:

-## Example Senario: Navigation with images

 `On mobile I would like to see no images in the navigation but have images displaying on desktop...` - I know right :persevere:

-This will still affect our page load even if we just set `display: none;` for the breakpoint.

 So our html would look something like this: